itinerare/Procyon/README.md

 $ cp .env.example .env
 ```

-This should not need any adjustments by default.
+This should not need any adjustments by default (note that it's configured for a production environment).

 ### Setting up